aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/update-fields/_index.md

 ### Automatic Update of Page-Related Fields During Rendering

-When you execute conversion of a document to a fixed-page format e.g. to PDF or XPS, then Aspose.Words will automatically update page layout-related fields PAGE, PAGEREF found in headers/footers of the document.
+When you execute conversion of a document to a fixed-page format e.g. to PDF or XPS, then Aspose.Words will automatically update page layout-related fields `PAGE`, `PAGEREF` found in headers/footers of the document.
 This behavior mimics the behavior of Microsoft Word when printing a document.

 If you want to update all other fields in the document, then you need to call [UpdateFields](https://reference.aspose.com/words/cpp/aspose.words/document/updatefields/) before rendering the document.